 And watch out for wallabies on the beach!

 From Freycinet, head north and make a quick stop to check out Diamond Island north of Bicheno (be prepared to wade through water, as the tide often covers the sandbar giving access to the island!).

-Free camp in the park or overnight in nearby Binalong Bay.
+You can free camp in the park or overnight in nearby St. Helens or Binalong Bay:

 Your legs will probably be a bit tired at this point, so venture to West Coast of Tasmania to relax a bit in the fishing village of Strahan.

 This charming port town is the gateway to Franklin-Gordon Wild Rivers National Park.

 Take one of the many day cruises on offer to visit this incredible rain forest (yes, a rain forest in Tasmania!) or just spend the day soaking in the relaxed atmosphere of this remote settlement.

 Day 7: Mount Field National Park